← Back to Blog

 Your overall star rating doesn't directly affect your local search ranking position, but it dramatically impacts whether potential customers click on your listing.
 Studies consistently show that businesses with four-star and five-star average ratings receive significantly higher click-through rates from search results.

 In practice, this means that improving your star rating translates to more website traffic and phone calls from local searchers.
 A business with a 4.8-star rating will attract far more clicks than a business with a 3.2-star rating, even if they rank in the same position.
 The star rating appears directly in search results, making it one of the first things potential customers see when evaluating your business.
+Using tools like a direct Google review link makes it easy for customers to leave reviews and boost your rating.

 Using Review Content and Keywords